 As we spend more time online, user privacy has become more critical than ever – both for consumers and businesses.
-Messaging apps are already the default option to “text and talk” and mobile users prefer to use apps with the best privacy and usability features.
+Messaging apps are already the default option to “text and talk” (as eSIM for cellular data) and mobile users prefer to use apps with the best privacy and usability features.
 Facebook Messenger, iMessage, WhatsApp and Signal are commonly used apps.
 In this post we briefly compare these apps to help you pick what is best for you.

 Why this is important now!

 Apple recently changed the way mobile apps access user data from other apps.
 By default, now iOS users will have to explicitly authorize a mobile app to access their data from another app.
 The app that has been impacted the most by this change is Facebook.
 Facebook collects data from other apps to improve its ad targeting and user experience.